Honour Or Honor – British English vs. American English

 American English

 In British English, the more common spelling is “honour” for both the noun and the verb.
-In American English, the more common spelling is “honour” for the noun and “honour” for the verb.
+In American English, the more common spelling is “honor” for the noun and “honor” for the verb.

-Examples of using “honour” and “honour” as a verb
+Examples of using “honour” and “honor” as a verb

-The following examples will illustrate the difference in the spelling of the verb “honour/honour” in British and American English.
+The following examples will illustrate the difference in the spelling of the verb “honour/honor” in British and American English.

 • She will honour her commitment to volunteer.